 Four cheeses that are all relatively rare and unique creations in the UK, but are fast become firm favourites.

-Slightly curious and different, together they provide a flavoursome and balanced cheese selection: a unique goats’ Gouda style made on the farm in Ireland, Killeen, the supple tomme-esque hard cheese: Fellstone, a rich soft ‘triple cream’: Finn, and the creamy Cote Hill Blue.
+Slightly curious and different, together they provide a flavoursome and balanced cheese selection: aged-Gouda-style Berwick Edge, semi-soft Yorkshire Pecorino, rich soft ‘triple cream’ Finn, and creamy Cote Hill Blue.

 Finn.
 Unpasteurised cows’ milk, vegetarian.
 200g.